-UPDATED ANSWER: Per the BHDDA essential services guidance #20-01 issued on March 25,2020, "All behavioral health services are essential to sustain and protect life and therefore must continue to be provided under the Governor's Stay Home Stay Safe Order.
+ANSWER: Yes, the memo dated April 8th, 2020 was rescinded on June 15th, 2020.
+Per the BHDDA essential services guidance #20-01 issued on March 25,2020, "All behavioral health services are essential to sustain and protect life and therefore must continue to be provided under the Governor's Stay Home Stay Safe Order.
 Behavioral health services shall continue to be provided in homes, residential or clinical settings if such services cannot reasonably be performed telephonically or through other virtual methods and are necessary to sustain and protect life.
-Home-based or clinic-based services are necessary to sustain and protect life if, based on a provider's good faith clinical judgment, are necessary for the individual to remain in the least restrictive environment, are required for assistance with activities of daily living, instrumental activities of daily living (IADLs), be sustained on lifepreserving medication, as well as those services necessary to maintain behavioral or psychiatric stability.
-To ensure that individuals receive necessary services, MDHHS expects that services currently authorized in the Person-Centered Plan (PCP) will continue during the COVID-19 emergency, and even if the plan and authorizations are set to expire.
-In addition, MDHHS expects that during the COVID-19 emergency, assessments for a different level of need should be suspended and no adverse actions initiated.
+Home-based or clinic-based services are necessary to sustain and protect life if, based on a provider's good faith clinical judgment, are necessary for the individual to remain in the least restrictive environment, are required for assistance with activities of daily living, instrumental activities of daily living (IADLs), be sustained on life-preserving medication, as well as those services necessary to maintain behavioral or psychiatric stability.

 If an authorized service is not being provided due to consumer choice, then this needs to be clearly documented within the consumer chart.
-The provider should periodically check in with the client to ensure that the temporary suspension in services is still the choice of the consumer.
-In this situation, consumer choice, then an adverse benefit determination is not required.
-If services are suspended, reduced, or terminated based on the judgement of the provider of service that the service is not necessary to sustain and protect life, then an adverse benefit determination shall be provided to the client.
+The provider should periodically check in with the individual to ensure that the temporary suspension in services is still the choice of the consumer.
+In the situation of consumer choice, an adverse benefit determination is not required.
+If services are suspended, reduced, or terminated based on the judgement of the provider that the service is not necessary to sustain and protect life, then an adverse benefit determination shall be provided to the client.
+Person-centered plans (PCP) should be brought or kept up to date as a result of the recission of the terms delineated in the April 8th, 2020 memo, thereby ensuring that needed services and supports are appropriately authorized to continue.
+The removal of the Stay Home, Stay Safe order also affected the extension of the PCP services and assessments for different levels of need, but since telemedicine is tied to the state of emergency, everything afforded in MSA 20-13 remains in effect.
+This includes determining whether the service should be face to face or not.
+The worker needs to determine whether an assessment and PCP activity can be completed via telepractice or needs to be face to face with the necessary precautions in place.